 3.3.3 Error suggestion

 - 4.1.1 Parsing - There can be some elements without proper semantic children.
 Additionally, there might be instances where multiple id's of the same type exist on a single page

 - 4.1.2 Name, Role, Value - Not all custom components have an appropriate role or semantic markup

 - 4.1.3 Status Messages - Not all status messages have appropriate markup

-Despite our best efforts to ensure accessibility of Asset Bank, there may be some limitations.
+Despite our best efforts to ensure accessibility of Asset Bank, there may be some limitations due to the highly customisable nature of the interface and the amount of user generated content it contains.
 Below is a description of known limitations, and potential solutions.
 Please contact us if you observe an issue not listed below.
 Known limitations for Asset Bank: